1) What curriculum is taught at NSCA?

 3) What do the students do on Monday, Wednesday and Friday?

 In Elementary, families begin their days at home with the family Bible time, Math and Language Arts.
-After they have finished their home taught subjects, K-1st may occasionally have a little reader or fun activity assigned by their teacher.
+After they have finished their home-taught subjects, K-1st may have assigned activities by their teacher.
 2nd-5th graders may have assignments to complete in Science, Spanish, Creative Writing/Language and History.
+Syllabi are included for each class.
 This is a fun way for parents to have a guided time of learning with their children in subjects introduced at NSCA.